symbolic-kg/PyClause/docs/feature/query_answering.rst

 output for each candidate entity, the rules that predicted the candidate.

-We assume in the following a loader was created and data and rules are loaded:
+We assume in the following a loader is created and data and rules are loaded:

 .. code-block:: python